WHITE PAPER ON ENERGY, MINING, AND ENVIRONMENT

 Preface

-Since the restoration of responsible government in 1949, Newfoundland has pursued the deliberate policy of sovereignty through stewardship.
+Since the restoration of elected Dominion self-government in 1949 and the establishment of the Republic in 1972, Newfoundland has pursued the deliberate policy of sovereignty through stewardship.

 Our natural resources—rivers, forests, minerals, and seas—have shaped not only our economy but our national identity.